 Minal is the author of three books of nonfiction and poetry.
 She ran the Sunday Perspective section at the San Jose Mercury News, was a journalism fellow at Columbia, and was a Fulbright Senior Research Scholar in Mumbai.

 Thea is trained as an artist and a cultural historian.
-She teaches writing at Art Center College of Design and holds a B.A. from Yale and an M.F.A. from the University of Iowa.
+She has taught writing at Art Center College of Design for fifteen years and holds a B.A. from Yale and an M.F.A. from the University of Iowa.

 Connie VoisinePOETRY EDITOR

 Connie is the author of 5 books of poems, most recently The Bower.
 A finalist for the LA Times Book Award, her poems have been published in The New Yorker, Poetry Magazine and elsewhere.
 A native of northern Maine, she lives and works in southern New Mexico and Chicago.

 Stefan is a Los Angeles-based brand designer, illustrator, and writer.
 He is the author of seven books, including the best-selling 344 Questions—The Creative Person’s Do-It-Yourself Guide to Insight, Survival & Artistic Fulfillment.
 He was named a Young Gun by the Art Directors Club of New York and is a recipient of D&AD’s Yellow Pencil for book design.